 We specialise in providing a diverse range of services across the construction industry and our business is made up of seven key divisions: Construction, Refurbishment, Insurance, Small Works, Maintenance, Building Services and Renewables.

 Our head office is based in Peterborough and is supported by satellite offices in Northampton, Gosberton, Market Rasen and London.
-These offices enable us to operate within the East Anglia, Midlands and London areas, we also work nationwide on large individual projects for several major clients.
+These Offices enable us to operate within the East Anglia, Midlands and London areas, we also work nationwide on large individual projects for several major clients.

-We currently employ in excess of 220 skilled individuals who assist us to achieve the aims of our business and to deliver and regularly exceed the high levels of service that our customers have come to expect.
+We currently employ in excess of 220 skilled individuals who assist us to achieve the aims of our business and deliver and regularly exceed the high levels of service that our customers have come to expect.

 As well as delivering services directly, we often act as principal contractor and provide contracts management expertise.
-During our 2015/2016 financial year 63.65% of our total expenditure was attributed to sub-contractors and, every day, a significant number of their employees will be working on our sites throughout the UK in addition to our directly employed workforce.
+During 2016/2017 financial year 63.65% of our total expenditure was attributed to sub-contractors and, every day, a significant number of their employees will be working on our sites throughout the UK in addition to our directly employed workforce.
 When acting as principal contractor we are responsible for other contractors appointed by our client or architect.

 Due diligence, risk assessment and auditing

 Princebuild Ltd considers its position within the construction industry as low to medium risk in relation to modern slavery.
 The company recognises that although comprehensive practices are in place to ensure that modern slavery does not exist within direct recruitment and employment, the very nature of the business is complex when considering the use of sub-contractors and extended supply chain.
-Princebuild Ltd insists that all large companies associated with the business adhere to section 54 of the Modern Slavery Act and that smaller companies abide by the principles and policies in operation.
+Princebuild Ltd insists that large companies associated with business adhere to section 54 of the Modern Slavery Act and that smaller companies abide by the principles and policies in operation.
 Accordingly Princebuild Ltd expects its sub-contractors to ensure that modern slavery also does not exist within their own supply chain.
-Where issues are identified that are not resolved to our satisfaction, we review the on-going nature of the relationship with that relevant organisation.
+Where issues are identified that are not resolved to our satisfaction, we review the ongoing nature of the relationship with that relevant organisation.